cleaniquecoders/training-kpkt-tms/README.md

 ## User Stories

+- [ ] As an administrator, I can create, update, delete and see company details.
 - [ ] As an administrator, I can create, update, delete and see training details.
   - [ ] Training details: program name, trainer name, company name, venue, start and end date.
 - [ ] As an administrator, I can add / remove participant from training events